nullified104/digital-dashboard/README.md

 ## Digital-Dashboard-Simulation
-Simple digital car dashboard that displays data extracted from an excel file.
+Simple digital car dashboard that displays data extracted from a CSV file.

 ## Installation
 1. Clone the repository from github using the following command: